archival-0x/toblerone/README.md

 install
 =======

-You shall need the following from your favorite distribution:
+You need the following from your distribution:

 * libcurl
 * libx11 / xlib